Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 Sadly, many Austrians are terrible at speaking English.
 Especially older people and people living in rural areas are not really exposed to the English language.

-In bigger cities, like Vienna, Graz and Salzburg, it is more common that people speak more English.
+In bigger cities, like Vienna, Graz, and Salzburg, it is more common for people to speak English.

-When traveling to rural Austria, I suggest learning a couple of phrases in German to get around easier.
+When traveling to rural Austria, I suggest learning a couple of phrases in German to get around more easily.

 Austrian Core Values

-There are a couple of things that us Austrians consider important.
+There are a couple of things that we Austrians consider important.

 Here are some Austrian core values: